joushx/jQuery.EAN13/README.md

 ```

 ###Prefix###
-Set the `prefix`-option to false to not print the country prefix:
+Set the `prefix` option to false to not print the country prefix:

 ```javascript
 $("#ean").EAN13("9002236311036", {